ucsb/ucsb-sa-enterprise-vsteam/.docs/synopsis/Get-VSTeamWorkItem.md

-Returns one or more a work items from your project.
+Returns one or more work items from your project.